marygeorge/GifTastic/README.md

 # GifTastic

 Simple app to find your favorite gifs.

-Use search terms to get the gifs from giphy api.
+Enter search term to create buttons then click on the button to get the gifs.

+Uses giphy api, javascript and jquery, dynamic html elements.

 # Try
 https://marygeorge.github.io/GifTastic/